Paris-Lyons/neurodesk.github.io/content/en/docs/Overview/_index.md

 > If you’re new to Neurodesk, we recommend you begin with Neurodesktop.

-_Neurodesktop_ is a compact Docker container with a browser-accessible virtual desktop that allows you develop and implement data analysis pipelines as though you’re on your own computer.
-The _neurodesktop_ container has the basic tools required for the analysis of fMRI and EEG data pre-installed.
+_Neurodesktop_ is a compact Docker container with a browser-accessible virtual desktop that allows you to develop and implement data analysis pipelines as though you’re on your own computer.
+The _neurodesktop_ container has the basic tools required for analysis of fMRI and EEG data pre-installed.
 To get started, see: [Neurodesktop](/docs/neurodesktop/)

 ### Neurocommand